noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 himself a king?
 What a stingy man.
 He should have at least brought some cookies—Ouchiiieeee?!]

-[How about you start learning how to read the mood!!?!]
+[How about you start learning how to read the mood?!]

 [Ginyyaaaahhhh?!
 You’ww teaw away my chweeekkkss?!
 I’m sowwwyyyy!!!
 You wwo wook sewious thewe, so I fewt wike joking awound about it....
 You feew me?